GSA/fpki-guides/_common/00_index.md

 <br>

-Federal enterprises and other relying party organizations should plan for this transition and test interoperability in advance of implementing changes in their production IT environments.
+{% include alert-success.html content="Federal enterprises and other relying party organizations should plan for this transition and test interoperability in advance of implementing changes in their production IT environments." %}

 <p style="font-size: 2rem; font-weight: 700; padding-top: 15px;">Complete the steps below to mitigate the negative impacts of this change:</p>